 Alan Perlis was the first winner of the Turing Award in 1966.
 In 1982 he published [1] a set of 130 epigrams on programming.
 His aim, he explained, was to capture—in metaphors—something of the relationship between classical human endeavours and software development work.
 "Epigrams," he wrote, "are interfaces across which appreciation and insight flow."
 This post offers a few aphorisms.
 My dictionary tells me that an epigram is 'a pointed or antithetical saying', while an aphorism is 'a short pithy maxim'.
 Whatever they may be called, I hope that these remarks will evoke some appreciation and insight.

-32. Lord Kelvin said that knowledge without numbers is meagre and unsatisfactory: without clearly named concepts knowledge is fugitive.
+31. Premature design commitment sows the seeds of crippling technical debt.32.
+Lord Kelvin said that knowledge without numbers is meagre and unsatisfactory: without clearly named concepts knowledge is fugitive.

 33. The axe of Murphy's law is poised, ready to sever any causal link of a cyber-physical system.